ivandotv/mobx-collection-watch/README.md

 })
 ```

-### Tracking the changes to the items in the array
+## Tracking changes to the items in the collection

-`arrayItemChanged` function is a little different.
-It tracks items in the array **not the array itself**.
+This functionality enables you to track changes to the items in the collection **not the collection itself**.
-Every time the item is added to the array you can start tracking changes to that item.
-So you are not tracking what get's added or removed to the array, rather you are tracking individual items that are added to the array.
-And when the item is removed from the array, tracking for that item will stop.
+Every time the item is added to the collection you can start tracking changes to that item.
+So you are not tracking what get's added or removed from the collection, rather you are tracking individual item changes that are in the collection.
+And when the item is removed from the collection, tracking for that item will stop.
 Under the hood it uses [mobx reaction()](https://mobx.js.org/refguide/reaction.html)

+**array**:

 ```js
 import { observable, toJS } from 'mobx'